 “Video is an absolute necessity in the modern game, and I would certainly be encouraging everybody at all levels to embrace it.”

-There’s no doubting the power of video analysis.
-It can be tough to get started, but as you’ve read, there are countless ways to implement Hudl.
+There’s no doubting the power of video analysis, and as you’ve read, there are countless ways to implement Hudl.